 5. Radnor Lake State Park

-Grab your binoculars and head out to Radnor Lake; one of the things to do in Nashville is to experience another breathtaking place that you can only find in Tennessee, Radnor Lake.
-Radnor Lake State Park, located about 10 miles south of downtown, is a peaceful and serene getaway for those looking to go for a walk and observe nature.
+Grab your binoculars and head out to Radnor Lake to experience another breathtaking place you can only find in Tennessee Radnor Lake.
+Radnor Lake State Park, located about 10 miles south of downtown, is a peaceful and serene getaway for those looking to walk and observe nature.

 The 1,368-acre park features a unique ecosystem of plants and animals, including owls, waterfowl, and herons.
-There are also numerous jogging, hiking, and biking trails in the park, which provide impressive lake views.
-This is one of the best things to do in Nashville.
+The park also has numerous jogging, hiking, and biking trails, which provide impressive lake views.

 It is considered a Class II Natural Area because of its beautiful, rugged scenery protected from commercial development.
-The place is mesmerizing with sparkling waters that lap sandy shores and jagged rocks.
+The place mesmerizes with sparkling waters that lap sandy shores and jagged rocks.

 Radnor Lake offers activities that are mostly centered around sightseeing.
 The abundant wildlife is a treat for those who love observing animals in their natural habitats.
 You can always see turtles waddling in the dirt, red-tailed hawks soaring in the sky, and deer darting through the trees.